TheSubtleArtist/MyHackMe/buffer-overflow.md

 [0x00400564]> s sym.copy_arg
 [0x00400527]> pdf
  61: sym.copy_arg (int64_t arg1);
-           ; var int64_t var_98h @ rbp-0x98 <- initiate a 64-bit variable at memory address rbp-0x98
+           ; var int64_t var_98h @ rbp-0x98 <- initiate a 64-bit variable at memory address rbp-0x98 (this is a subtraction expression)
-           ; var int64_t var_90h @ rbp-0x90 <- initiate a 64-bit variable at memory address rbp-0x90, 8-bytes closer to rbp, giving it 152 bytes to accommodate the buffer plus any alignment values.
+           ; var int64_t var_90h @ rbp-0x90 <- initiate a 64-bit variable at memory address rbp-0x90, 8-bytes closer to rbp, giving it 152 bytes to accommodate the buffer plus any alignment values. (also a subtraction expression)
            ; arg int64_t arg1 @ rdi <- document a function paramter, pointing arg1 to the memory location of rdi
            ; CALL XREF from main @ 0x40058b
            0x00400527      55             push rbp
            0x00400528      4889e5         mov rbp, rsp ; <- creates a static reference point that saves the beginning of the stack
            0x0040052b      4881eca00000.  sub rsp, 0xa0 ; <- allocate 160 bytes (10*16 + 0 * 16) stack space for this function; subtracts 160 bytes from rsp to move it lower int the stacking, making room for local variables
            0x00400532      4889bd68ffff.  mov qword [var_98h], rdi    ; arg1 <- rdi is currently storing the memory address of argv[1].
-This will move that memory address from rdi as teh value contained in var_98h, at memory address rbp-0x98.
+This will move that memory address from rdi as the value contained in var_98h, at memory address rbp-0x98.
            0x00400539      488b9568ffff.  mov rdx, qword [var_98h] ; <-the presence of the brackets moves the value stored at rbp-0x98 to memory location rdx.
 RDX now contains the pointer to argv[1]
            0x00400540      488d8570ffff.  lea rax, [var_90h] ; <- go to the contents of variable var_90h.
 Determine the memory address where the value starts, load that address into rax.
            0x00400547      4889d6         mov rsi, rdx ; <- moves the contents of rdi (the pointer to argv[1]) to rsi